-BILL LEE, COMMISSIONER
+BILL LEE, COMMISSIONER EMERITUS

-After graduating from Southern Illinois University Edwardsville with a degree in Mass Communications, Lee played in the Atlanta Braves organization and the independent Lone Star League.
+After graduating from Southern Illinois University Edwardsville with a degree in Mass Communications, Bill played in the Atlanta Braves organization and the independent Lone Star League.
 He then worked for the Birmingham Barons as their Assistant General Manager and Public Relations Director before moving on to become the General Manager of the Chattanooga Lookouts.
-While with the Lookouts, Lee was the Southern League’s Executive of the Year in 1989.
+While with the Lookouts, Bill was the Southern League’s Executive of the Year in 1989.
 Just before joining the Frontier League, he was the Vice-President of Sales and Marketing for the Seattle Thunderbirds Hockey Club in the Western Hockey League.
-Lee was chosen as Marketing Executive of the Year of that League in 1991.
+Bill was chosen as Marketing Executive of the Year of that League in 1991.

 E-mail Bill Lee at firstname.lastname@example.org